Explore the map

 Tip:

-Point to a color ramp to reveal the name of the color ramp.
+Point to a color ramp to reveal its name.

 - Set Fill transparency to 60.